-What Types of Dog Treats Should I Feed My Cat?
+What Types of Dog Treats Can My Cat Have?

 There are a wide variety of dog treats available on the market, so you may be wondering which are the best option for your cat if you do end up feeding them a dog treat here and there.
 The first thing to consider is that semi-moist dog foods and treats may contain an ingredient called propylene glycol.
 If your cat consumes too much of this ingredient over time, if could result in some health problems to deal with in the future.

 Small dry crunchy dog treats are a good choice because they can scrape plaque off your cat’s teeth when they are eaten.
 They come in many different flavors that both your dog and cat are sure to love.
 And they are pretty easy to store without worry of them going bad in some way.
 Just put them in a resealable plastic container after you open the packaging.